nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add write essay recurring: weekly`
 * `add write essay recurring: every 2 weeks`

-### 3.30.
+### 3.17.
 Sorting tasks: `sort by PROPERTY`
 Suru sorts your tasks by a chosen property.

 Format: `sort by PROPERTY`

-> Tasks will be sorted and listed by the chosen property
+> Tasks will be sorted and listed by the chosen property.

 Accepted Properties: